China Manned Space Program: First Step

 Shenzhou 5 return capsule and space suit displayed in the National Museum of China.

+The "first step" of the China Manned Space Program was to establish basic human spaceflight capabilities, specifically a human-rated launch vehicle and a crewed spacecraft.

 The development of Long March 2F, China's first human-rated launch vehicle, began in September 1992.
 It was derived from the Long March 2E, but with a launch escape system and control system redundancy.

 In December 1994, the first hot test fire of a human-rated rocket's engine was completed successfully.

 In 1996, two pilots from the Air Force, Wu Jie and Li Qinglong, were handpicked and sent to Russia for training at the Yuri Gagarin Cosmonaut Training Centre.

 In January 1998, 14 pilots were selected as the first batch of Chinese astronaut candidates.

 In November 1998, a new flight control center, Beijing Aerospace Flight Control Center, was opened to support CMS missions.
 Also in that year, a new launch complex adapting the advanced "three verticals" (vertical assembly, vertical testing and vertical transport) strategy was put into service in Jiuquan Satellite Launch Center to support CMS missions exclusively.

 On 19 November 1999, Shenzhou 1, the first uncrewed Shenzhou spacecraft, was launched from Jiuquan Satellite Launch Center and entered predetermined orbit.
 The ground electrical test model was used during this test flight to meet the deadline by the end of 1999.
 The return capsule of the spacecraft successfully separated with other parts and landed intact in Inner Mongolia the next day.
 Despite only limited systems being tested, the mission was still a successful test flight for the Shenzhou spacecraft and Long March 2F rocket.

 The second test flight of Shenzhou occurred on 10 January 2001.
-Shenzhou 2, the first formal uncrewed spaceship of China, was launched into orbit and stayed for seven days before the return capsule separated and performed a safe landing.
+Shenzhou 2, the first formal uncrewed spaceship of China, was launched into orbit and stayed for seven days before the return capsule separated.
+However, the parachutes failed to open upon re-entry, which resulted in hard-landing.

 In 2002, China launched Shenzhou 3 and Shenzhou 4; both ended in success.
-All systems of the program had passed the tests perfectly, indicating a crewed mission was ready to be conducted.

 The fifth launch, Shenzhou 5, was the first to carry a human (Yang Liwei) and occurred at 01:00:00 UTC on 15 October 2003.
 At 587 seconds after taking off, the spaceship separated from the rocket and entered an elliptical orbit with an inclination of 42.4°, the perigee height of 199.14 km and the apogee height of 347.8 km.
 Yang became the first Chinese launched into space with Chinese launch vehicle and spacecraft.
 At 22:23 UTC on 15 October 2003, the re-entry module landed safely in central Inner Mongolia.
 The whole mission lasted for 21 hours and 23 minutes, making China the third country capable of sending humans to space and back independently, after Russia and the United States.

 The first "multi-person and multi-day" crewed space flight, Shenzhou 6, was conducted during 12–17 October 2005.
 Astronauts Fei Junlong and Nie Haisheng spent more than 4 days in space and orbited the Earth for 76 orbits.